cloudera/hue/tools/docker/hue/README.md

 By default the Hue container is using [``tools/docker/hue/conf/hue-overrides.ini``](/tools/docker/hue/conf/hue-overrides.ini) on top of [``desktop/conf/hue.ini``](/desktop/conf/hue.ini) which assumes localhost for all the data services and uses and embedded sqlite database that will error out.

-To configure Hue to point to the databases to query, the simplified ini [``hue-overrides.ini``](/tools/docker/hue/conf/hue-overrides.ini) can be edited before starting Hue via:
+To configure Hue to point to the databases to query, the simplified ini [``hue-overrides.ini``](/tools/docker/hue/conf/hue-overrides.ini) can be edited before starting Hue.

+Just curl it:

+    wget https://raw.githubusercontent.com/cloudera/hue/master/tools/docker/hue/conf/hue-overrides.ini -O hue.ini

+ OR get is via the repository:

     cd tools/docker/hue
     cp conf/hue-overrides.ini hue.ini